The Old Custom House, Dublin

 The Custom House was a large brick and limestone building located at present-day Wellington Quay in Dublin, Ireland which operated as a custom house, hosting officials overseeing the functions associated with the import and export of goods to Dublin from 1707 until 1791.
 It also served as the headquarters of the Revenue Commissioners, as a meeting place and offices for the Wide Streets Commission and was said to be Dublin's first dedicated office building.

 The building's main function was transferred to the significantly grander new Custom House downriver nearer the Irish Sea in 1791.

 From 1798, the structurally unsound building partially operated as a temporary barracks until around the end of the Napoleonic Wars in 1815.
-In the early nineteenth century, the original Custom House Quay was renamed Wellington Quay in honour of the 1st Duke of Wellington, who had been born in Dublin, while the quay itself was extended eastward between 1812-15.
+In the early nineteenth century, the original Custom House Quay was renamed Wellington Quay in honour of the 1st Duke of Wellington, who had been born in Dublin, while the quay itself was extended eastward between 1812 and 1815.

 History

 Earlier custom houses

 Prior to the construction of Burgh's Custom House, various earlier trade halls and customs houses existed in Dublin with a similar purpose although Burgh's custom house was the first large-scale dedicated building to be constructed.

 Notably, in 1597, an older custom house at Wood Quay within the city walls at Winetavern Street was destroyed in the Dublin gunpowder explosion.
 This location, known as 'the Crane of Dublin', was said to have been in use since the mid-thirteenth century.

-A later building was developed by James VI and I eastward of the city walls near Essex Gate on reclaimed land around 1620 bordering Crampton Court and creating Crane Lane as a means of access to Dame Street.
-To facilitate the construction, James I took out a 90 year lease on a plot of land owned by one Jacob Newman.
+A later building was developed by James I eastward of the city walls near Essex Gate on reclaimed land around 1620 bordering Crampton Court and creating Crane Lane as a means of access to Dame Street.
+To facilitate the construction, James I took out a 90-year lease on a plot of land owned by one Jacob Newman.
 The lease stipulated that the land be used for 'the convenient loading, landing, putting aboard or on shore merchandise as should at any time thereafter be exported or imported'.